-- (1) Includes the 2015 Plan and the 2021 Plan but does not include future rights to purchase Class A common stock under our 2021 ESPP, which depend on a number of factors described in our ESPP and will not be determined until the end of the applicable purchase period. - and will not be determined until the end of the applicable purchase period.
+- (1) Includes the 2015 Plan and the 2021 Plan but does not include future rights to purchase Class A common stock under our 2021 ESPP, which depend on a number of factors described in our ESPP and will not be determined until the end of the applicable purchase period. - (2) The weighted-average exercise price excludes any outstanding RSU or PSU awards, which have no exercise price. - (3) Includes the 2021 Plan and 2021 ESPP.
+Stock options or other stock awards granted under the 2015 Plan that are forfeited, terminated, expired or repurchased become available for issuance under the 2021 Plan.

-(2) The weighted-average exercise price excludes any outstanding restricted stock unit awards, which have no exercise price. - (3) Includes the 2021 Plan and ESPP.
-Stock options or other stock awards granted under the 2015 Plan that are forfeited, terminated, expired or repurchased become available for issuance under the 2021 Plan
+The 2021 Plan provides that the total number of shares of our Class A common stock reserved for issuance thereunder will automatically increase on January 1st of each year for a period of ten years commencing on January 1, 2022 and ending on (and including) January 1, 2031, in an amount equal to 5.0% of the total number of shares of Class A common stock outstanding on December 31st of the preceding year; or such lesser number of shares of Class A common stock as determined by our Board prior to

-The 2021 Plan provides that the total number of shares of our Class A common stock reserved for issuance thereunder will automatically increase on January 1st of each year for a period of ten years commencing on January 1, 2022 and ending on (and including) January 1, 2031, in an amount equal to 5.0% of the total number of shares of Class A common stock outstanding on December 31st of the preceding year; or such lesser number of shares of Class A common stock as determined by our Board prior to January 1st of a given year.
+January 1st of a given year.
 In addition, the ESPP provides that the total number of shares of our common stock reserved for issuance thereunder will automatically increase on January 1st of each year for a period of up to ten years commencing on January 1, 2022 and ending on (and including) January 1, 2031, in an amount equal to the lesser of (i) 1.0% of the total number of shares of Class A common stock outstanding on December 31st of the preceding year, and (ii) 4,200,000 shares of Class A common stock; or such lesser number of shares of Class A common stock as determined by our Board prior to January 1st of a given year.
-In 2024, our board determined that there would be no share increase under the 2021 ESPP for 2024.

-Accordingly, on January 1, 2024, the number of shares of Class A common stock available for issuance under the 2021 Plan increased by 8,092,141 shares pursuant to this provision.
-This increase is not reflected in the table above.
+Accordingly, on January 1, 2025, the number of shares of Class A common stock available for issuance under the 2021 Plan increased by 8,401,092 shares pursuant to this provision and the number of Class A common stock available for issuance under the ESPP increased by 1,680,218.
+These increases are not reflected in the table above.